-So to bring you relief from all the search you can blind foldedly pack your backpack for Prashar Lake Trek.
-It is a trek that begins from a small town of Baggi close to Mandi in Himachal Pradesh.
-Walking along the Beas river, the trek takes you through the kullu valley amidst the Dhauladhar, Pir Panjal and Kinnaur mountain ranges.
-Here’s why I call Prashar Lake a treasure especially when it comes to weekend treks from Delhi.
+So to bring you relief from all the search, you can pack your backpack for Prashar Lake.
+Prashar Lake trek begins from a small town of Baggi close to Mandi in Himachal Pradesh.
+Walking along the Beas river, the trek takes you through the Kullu valley amidst the Dhauladhar, Pir Panjal, and Kinnaur mountain ranges.
+Here’s why I call Prashar Lake the best weekend trek from Delhi.

 As Delhi has nothing to boast about in terms of mountains besides those heaps in dump yards,

 so any trek you plan calls for travel to either Himachal Pradesh or Uttarakhand.
 And when travel comes into the picture it brings along concerns; time it would take to reach the base village or starting point of the trek.

 Any trek you chose would require you 8-10 hours of journey to reach the base village.
 Prashar Lake trek is one of the options shining out as it starts from Baggi, Mandi which is very well connected by buses from Delhi, Chandigarh.
 It takes overnight travel from Delhi and you can start trekking on Saturday morning and return by Monday morning there recommended as weekend trek from Delhi.

 It is one such issue that only the users of public transport can understand better.
 There are numerous treks that begin from such places that reaching there is itself a task.
 But, here comes a good news that makes Prashar Trek a hot favorite over the weekend.

 There are regular buses that ply from Delhi to Mandi and as the roads are well maintained you won’t feel any pain at least prior to the trek.
 Further, cabs are easily available to the town of Baggi where the actual trek begins and is 30 km from Mandi.

 A comfortable overnight journey and you are all ready to set your foot on the trek.